gruntwork-io/docs/_docs-sources/pipelines/tutorial/index.md

 ## Setting up the repositories

 First, you’ll set up two repositories which will contain the definitions of your infrastructure as code (IaC) and another that defines deployment mechanisms for your IaC.
-Then, you’ll create a Github Personal Access Token (PAT) in each repository to allow GitHub Actions to allow the `infrastructure-live` repo to run workflows defined in `infrastructure-pipelines` and to allow the workflows define in `infrastructure-pipelines` to clone the `infrastructure-live` repo.
+Then, you’ll create a Github Personal Access Token (PAT) that allows workflows in the `infrastructure-live` repo to run workflows defined in `infrastructure-pipelines` and to allow the workflows defined in the `infrastructure-pipelines` repo to clone the `infrastructure-live` repo.
 Finally, you’ll set up your PAT as a GitHub Actions secret in each repository.

 ### Create the repositories